Dear cancer survivor,

 There are centres all over – some small, others such as The Havens, Maggies and Macmillan are part of a large chain.
 They all offer sensible support, often centred around a cup of tea (and sometimes home-made cake!).

-Support covers massage, help with benefits, talks on nutrition and diet, Look Good, Feel Better sessions – and often very useful and interesting talks.
+Support covers massage, help with benefits, talks on nutrition and diet, Look Good, Feel Better sessions – and often very useful and interesting lectures.

 It’s impossible to say what’s going to happen; everyone is different, and reacts differently to the drugs used to treat your cancer.
 Luckily the horrendous side effects of a decade ago have been largely sorted, (previously it was estimated 50% of survivors suffered side effects), and today drugs are better controlled.